First passage of a run-and-tumble particle with exponentially-distributed tumble duration in the presence of a drift: Solution of the evolution equation for the exit probability

 \section{Solution of the evolution equation for the exit probability}

-The matrix $A$ identified in the evolution equation (\ref{ODEExit}) happens to be diagonalizable.
-The first two columns are the negative of each other, hence $0$ is an obvious eigenvalue of $A$.
-The spectrum of $A$ is derived in Appendix \ref{diagonalization}.
-The three eigenvalues are denoted and expressed as follows:
+The evolution equation Eq. \eqref{ODEExit} is written in terms of the matrix $A$, whose first two columns are negative to each other.
+Hence, $0$ is an obvious eigenvalue of $A$.
+Moreover, $A$ is diagonalizable.
+Its spectrum is derived in Appendix \ref{diagonalization} (see Eqs (\ref{lambdapmExpr},\ref{AVLambdaV})).
+The three eigenvalues are expressed as follows:

-where $\lambda_+$ (resp. $\lambda_-$) is positive if the drift is positive (resp. negative).
-We can therefore write $A$ in terms of the eigenvalues and the presentation matrix $V$ of the associated eigenvectors as
+Note that $\lambda_+$ (resp. $\lambda_-$) is positive if the drift is positive (resp. negative).
+We can write $A$ in terms of the eigenvalues and the presentation matrix $V$ of the associated eigenvectors as

 with